Posted: by Bronte

 Research shows that there are many business owners trying to start up in this industry that have had trouble securing a merchant account.
 Getting shut down after processing for weeks and even months with funds being help for up to 90 days is not as uncommon as you would think.
 Typical applications at traditional processors are auto approved without knowing what the business does or sells.
 But once the underwriters make their way around, the shutdown is inevitable.
 This practice is rampant and does not favor the businesses that are hard to place.

-Don’t put yourself or your business in that position, and start first with a payment processor that accepts high risk tech support accounts.
+Don’t put yourself or your business in that position, and start first with a payment processor that accepts high risk merchant accounts in technical support.
 This way, you will have the security and stability to grow and scale as quickly as you want.
 In this relationship you will be able to keep track of your account and nip issues in the bud instantly.

-Some issues associated with tech support come after your account is approved and processing.
+Some issues associated with technical support come after your account is approved and processing.
 Customer chargebacks have to be watched and managed to ensure that you can continue using your account.
 Most banks require a chargeback ratio of 2% or less to stay compliant.
 Tech support risk mitigation tools will prove to be an invaluable resource as you grow.
-Many high risk payment processors know that this is an issue in tech support so will already have resources in place to connect you with.
+Many high risk credit card processing companies know that this is an issue in tech support so will already have resources in place to connect you with.
 Utilizing their recommendations ensures that the integration is seamless and doesn’t cause any additional strain on your business.

 With the risks managed, you can get back to doing what you do best, running your business.

 Now that you are ready to secure an IT merchant account, you should be prepared.
 High risk providers are going to require a few things before they begin: